 Teachers in the ECSE Early Childhood Special Education Pprogram will be assigned no more than sixteen (16) total students with disabilities combined in both morning and afternoon sessions.
-When the seventeenth (17th) Each time a new student above the sixteen (16) student limit is identified, a conference between the teacher, an association representative if requested, and the ECSE administrator will occur.
+When the seventeenth (17th) student is identified, a conference between the teacher, an association representative if requested, and the ECSE administrator will occur.
 Consideration will be given to paraprofessional hours, composition of class and facilities and the outcome will be mutually agreed upon.
 Some classes will reach their maximum numbers before others due to geographic location, but caseloads will be equalized as the year progresses.